aka Puma or Mountain Lion…etc.

 Cel phone ( with COS number in your contacts)

-In a June 13, 2023 article in Coast Reporter the story of the aftermath of a cougar encounter on the B+K trail system in Roberts Creek was published.
+On June 13, 2023 an article published in Coast Reporter tells the story of the aftermath of a cougar encounter on the B+K trail system in Roberts Creek.
 Conservation Officer Service was active with trail camera monitoring as well as patrols of the area twice a day.
 To read more about this story, here is the direct link to: Coast Reporter

 Provincial predator statistics (example below) represent calls received from the public and the subsequent actions taken by the Conservation Officer Service (COS) in response to those calls.
-The reports are made to the B.C.
+The calls/reports are made to the B.C.
 Report All Poachers and Polluters (R.A.P.P.) hotline 1-877-952-7277 and website.
-These statistics include calls and reports received through R.A.P.P. for black bears, grizzlies and cougars in the identified month.
+These statistics shown below only include calls and reports received through R.A.P.P. for cougars in the identified month.
 The numbers are then broken down by the number of incidents attended and the action taken by COS in response to the reports.
-Actions include: predators destroyed by a Conservation Officer (CO) or other, translocation, hazing or transporting bear cubs rehabilitation.
+Actions include: predators destroyed by COS, translocation or hazing.

 Here is BC provincial data up to August 2023 for calls received concerning only cougars: